N'Swakamok Native Friendship Centre

-The N'Swakamok Native Friendship Centre is a Native Friendship Centre assisting Aboriginal people migrating to or already living in Greater Sudbury, Ontario.
-"N'Swakamok" translates to 'where the three roads meet' in Ojibway.
+The N'Swakamok Native Friendship Centre is a Native Friendship Centre assisting Indigenous peoples of Canada migrating to or already living in Greater Sudbury, Ontario.
 The Friendship Centre has developed and implemented programs and activities that serve the social, cultural, and recreational needs of the urban Native community in Sudbury.

+Name and region

+N'Swakamok translates to 'where the three roads meet' in the Ojibwe language and is the original name for the area including present-day Sudbury.
+The Whitefish Lake Reserve was located just southwest of Sudbury, and Wahnapitae First Nation is located west across Lake Wanapitei.